 Not brain pain

-Doctors don't fully understand what causes nine out of 10 headaches.
+Doctors don't fully understand what causes most headaches.
 They do know that the brain tissue and the skull are never responsible since they don't have nerves that register pain.
 But the blood vessels in the head and neck can signal pain, as can the tissues that surround the brain and some major nerves that originate in the brain.
 The scalp, sinuses, teeth, and muscles and joints of the neck can also cause head pain.

 When to worry